 - Falling Chandelier of Doom: Lampshaded and subverted: The title character cuts the rope attached to a chandelier, but it doesn't fall, causing him to comment that "this always works in the movies".
 How the chandelier isn't falling even though its support is cut is never explained.

 - Faux Action Girl:

-- Played straight with Princess Katy; In the training sequence is shown to be an excellent swordswoman, archer, and horsewoman; thus she should be "of course, able to take care of herself".
+- Played straight with Princess Katy; In the training sequence is shown to be an excellent swordswoman, archer, and horsewoman; thus she should be able to take care of herself.
 Except, then she gets kidnapped by some mooks, in broad daylight, and needs to be rescued by Calvin and King Arthur.
 A fight begins.
 Now on the good guys' side we have Arthur (a very old man), Calvin (a nerd who fails at baseball and has only trained in swordplay for a couple of days) and Katy (who is young, fast, and has trained in swordplay all her life).
 Arthur and Calvin fight and kill the mooks while Katy, who really should be "...able to take care of herself," gets kidnapped again.

 - The film also inverts the trope, with Katy's older sister Princess Sarah.
 The viewer spends the entire movie believing that tomboyish Katy is the tough one of the pair, only to find out that Sarah is the secret identity of the Black Knight, who has been fighting the enemy all along.

 - First Kiss: Calvin gives Katy hers, a happy moment which is unfortunately followed immediately by her abduction.

 - Girly Bruiser: Princess Sarah turns out to be this, since the Black Knight was actually her the whole time.

 - Grail in the Garbage: Excalibur, which Princess Katy refers to as "just Father's old sword," has been left to molder in the filthy castle dungeon.